namanx19/Typosphere/README.md

 13. Built a dedicated backend server using Node.js and Express with RESTful routes for handling posts, comments, categories, and user management.
 14. Database management handled using MongoDB, ensuring scalability and flexibility for managing data.
 15. Code available on [GitHub](https://github.com/namanx19/Typosphere).
 16. Website deployed on Vercel.
-[Link](https://typosphere-ten.vercel.app/)
+[Link](https://typosphere-one.vercel.app/).
+17. Backend deployed on Digital Ocean.

 ## Setup Instructions
 To set up the project locally, follow these steps: